Faster Reinforcement Learning by Freezing Slow States: Introduction

 \subsection{Main Contributions}

-In this paper, we propose somewhat of a compromise between the solving the full MDP and completely ignoring slow states, by designing a framework around periodically ``freezing'' and ``releasing'' slow states, and re-using policies that are computed based on a frozen slow-state model.
-Specifically, we make the following contributions: \begin{enumerate} \item We first consider a fast-slow MDP and provide an (exact) reformulation into an MDP with hierarchical structure.
+In this paper, we propose an approximation strategy that uses two levels of planning, aiming to provide a middle ground between solving the full MDP and completely ignoring slow states.
+In our approach, we first temporarily ``freeze'' the slow state during \emph{lower-level} planning.
+Concretely, we compute policies based on finite-horizon MDPs that are conditioned on a fixed slow state.
+Subsequently, we apply value iteration to an auxiliary \emph{upper-level} MDP that evolves on a slower timescale by leveraging the lower-level policies.
+This approach makes the lower-level problems more tractable, while the slower upper-level dynamics enable the use of a more favorable (i.e., smaller) effective discount factor.
+Specifically, we make the following contributions: \begin{enumerate} \item We first formally define a fast-slow MDP and provide an (exact) reformulation into an MDP with hierarchical structure.
 The \emph{upper level} is a slow-timescale infinite horizon MDP and the \emph{lower level} is a fast-timescale finite horizon MDP with $T$ periods.
-One period of the upper-level problem is composed of a complete lower-level problem.
-We propose a \emph{frozen-state approximation} to the reformulated MDP, along with an associated \emph{frozen-state value iteration} (FSVI) algorithm, where the slow state is frozen in the lower-level problem, while each period in the upper-level problem ``releases'' the slow state.
-Computational benefits arise in several ways: (1) re-use of the lower-level policy (which is computed once) when applying value iteration in the upper level, (2) frozen states simplify the dynamics of the lower-level MDP (dramatically fewer successor states), and (3) the lower-level MDP thus becomes separable into independent MDPs, opening the door to speedups via parallel computation.
-Solving the frozen-state approximation gives a policy that switches between the one action from upper-level policy and $T-1$ actions from the lower-level policy.
+One period of the upper-level problem is composed of a complete lower-level problem. \item We propose a \emph{frozen-state approximation} to the reformulated MDP, along with an associated \emph{frozen-state value iteration} (FSVI) algorithm, where the slow state is frozen in the lower-level problem, while each period in the upper-level problem ``releases'' the slow state.
+Computational benefits arise in several ways: (1) frozen states simplify the dynamics of the lower-level MDP (fewer successor states), (2) the discount factor in the upper-level problem is more favorable due to the reuse of the lower-level policy, which is computed only once, (3) the lower-level MDP thus becomes separable into independent MDPs, opening the door to speedups via parallel computation.
+Solving the frozen-state approximation gives a policy that switches between one action from upper-level policy and $T-1$ actions from the lower-level policy.
 We give a theoretical analysis that upper bounds the expected regret from applying this policy compared to the optimal policy.

-\item We then discuss an additional step of approximation that further reduces computational requirements, called the \emph{nominal-state approximation}, which takes advantage of a factored reward function assumption and approximates the lower-level MDP using a fixed set of ``nominal'' slow states.
-The consequence is that instead of solving the lower-level MDP for all slow states, this approximation allows us to solve it only for the set of nominal slow states, which are then used to approximate the lower-level value for other slow states.
-We also provide an upper bounds on the expected regret of the policy obtained from the nominal state approximation.